I love nature...

-Henri is currently a Ph.D.
-Student in Computer and Software Engineering at École de technologie supérieure in Canada.
-He hold a Master of Science (M.Sc.) in Big Data: Decision Support and Machine Learning from the University of Rennes I in France (graduating top of his class with the highest honors).
-In 2020, he earned a Bachelor of Science (B.Sc.) in Computer Science from the University of Rennes I, also graduating as valedictorian with highest honors.
-Prior to that, he graduated top his class in 2017 with a Bachelor of Science (B.Sc.) in Computer Science applied to Management from the University of Abomey-Calavi in Benin.
-He was a government scholar and received the trophy of excellence awarded to the best student in computer science applied to management for outstanding academic performance.
+Now in fourth year, Henri is pursing a Ph.D. in Computer Engineering at École de technologie supérieure (ÉTS) in Canada, during which he has been awarded the highly selective Arbour Foundation Doctoral Scholarship.
+Since 2022, he holds a Master of Science (M.Sc.) in Big Data: Decision Support and Machine Learning from the University of Rennes I in France, graduating as valedictorian with the highest french academic honors, i.e. mention Très Bien.
+During his master, he gained strong theoretical foundation in machine learning and deep learning algorithms, along with advanced skills in efficiently managing and processing large-scale data.
+In 2020, he earned a Bachelor of Science (B.Sc.) in Computer Science from the University of Rennes I, also graduating as valedictorian with the highest honors.
+Prior to that, he graduated top of his class in 2017 with a Bachelor of Science (B.Sc.) in Computer Science and Management from the University of Abomey-Calavi in Benin.
+He was then a government excellence scholar and received the trophy of excellence awarded to the best student in computer science applied to management for outstanding academic performance.

 Adversarial Search - Monte Carlo Tree Search implementation of player agent for the Fanorona board game.

-Health service android application with instant chat, drug prices, medication reminders, etc.
+Health service android application with instant chat, drug prices, medication reminders, etc. More than 10k registered users and 15k downloads on the Google Play Store.

 Web-based cash management and analysis platform for businesses.